lmw95/MS4-greensleeves/README.md

 * Admin can manage stock levels
 * Pagination for shop items results
 * Users can add items to a wishlist
+* Privacy/return policies which were left out due to time contraints

 [Back to top](https://github.com/lmw95/MS4-greensleeves#ms4---greensleeves)